 - Real time information systems.
 This includes digitisation, where technologies and systems are developed to improve underground communication and data management.

 - Mechanised and 24/7 mechanised mining systems.
-The Chamber has identified the products, technologies, people and infrastructure required to mechanise the stoping and development cycle with remotely operated equipment by 2020.
+The Minerals Council has identified the products, technologies, people and infrastructure required to mechanise the stoping and development cycle with remotely operated equipment by 2020.
 Similar requirements have been developed for a 24/7 mechanised mining system that operates without explosives by 2025.

 THE WAY FORWARD